 The best way to enjoy a journey is to avoid feeling lost along the way.
 A strategic plan, master plan, road map, or whatever title, will go a long way to making your information and records management journey more comfortable.
 Regardless of what you call it, your records management plan must be something that your organization’s management team can understand and will buy into.

 In order to make the records management plan understandable, there are some very distinct components it should have, and answering the following questions helps to develop each component:

-- Context – What is our current state, how did we get here, and what are the driving forces behind having a records program?
+- Context – What is our current state, how did we get here, and what are the driving forces behind having a records management program?

-- Consultation – How have we engaged the organization to ensure that staff desiring the program will back this plan?
+- Consultation – How have we engaged the organization to ensure that staff desiring the records program will back this plan?